ronrothjr/The-Threads-of-Becoming/blog.md

 * Who are we when we stop needing to be right?

 **When certainty tempts you to close down, ask:** *How can wanting control give way to discovery?* We all want control—that's human.
 The question isn't whether we feel the pull but whether we can loosen our grip enough to receive what we couldn't have planned.

+_What we do with not-knowing shapes who we're becoming._

 ---